Introducing Nick Bowker Hunting

 This unique change in biospheres results in broad and diverse animal diversity.

 To the south of the lodge is the deep valley bushveld.
-These deep, broad valleys with thick riverine bush are the home of the Eastern Cape Kudu and Bushbuck, Nyala, Warthog, and Bushpig.
+These deep, broad valleys with thick riverine bush are the home of the Eastern Cape Kudu and Bushbuck, Nyala and Warthog.

-The sides of the valleys and canyons make for great vantage points for glassing animals.
+The valleys and canyons’ sides and tops make great vantage points for glassing animals.

 We spend a lot of time at these elevated points, glassing for trophies.
 At the plateau’s start above the valley, bushveld lies savanna and woodlands in amongst small plateaus.